-The applicant seeks a variation to the minimum subdivision lot size development standard under Clause 4.1 - Minimum subdivision lot size of the LLEP 2013 by 45% (89.7 sqm).
+The applicant seeks a variation to the minimum subdivision lot size development standard under Clause 4.1 - Minimum subdivision lot size of the applicable local environmental plan by 45% (89.7 sqm).

 Clause 4.6 allows Council to vary development standards in certain circumstances and provides an appropriate degree of flexibility to achieve better design outcomes.